 Like clearing the spaces around your indoor utility units, you should do the same for your outdoor spaces.
 Trim back any bushes or trees that might be blocking the path to your outdoor air conditioning unit.
 And like cleaning the inside of your home, a nicely kept yard will be more appealing to the buyer.
 Be sure to also leave keys or access codes for garages, basements, attics or other locked areas so that the inspection can be completed.

 When you are in the process of selling your home, and a potential buyer is having a home inspection run, be sure to safely crate your animals, or take them with you if you decide not to stay.
 This is to protect your dog or cat from getting loose during the inspection.
 It also is a sign of courtesy to the potential buyer and inspector as they make their way through the house without an animal following them around.

 Ask for a Pre-Inspection

 It can never hurt to ask an inspector for a pre-inspection.
 Though you may believe your home has no major issues, it can still be a good idea to double-check with a professional.
 This way, before you even put your house on the market, you can address issues or disclose them with your realtor.

 Are you preparing your home for sale?
 Having a professional home inspection performed on your home can rule out all potential issues for the next buyer.
-Visit our website to contact us at Champia today and schedule your home inspection.
+Visit our website to contact us at Champia today and schedule your home inspection in atlanta.